MIAGuide

 Whether you want some A5 wagyu or a wild boar steak, Miami’s best butcher shops have what you need.

 Personally, we think that everyone should be on a first name basis with their local butcher.
 But at the very least, you should know where to find them.
 Because whether or not you want a big ol’ ribeye to celebrate a special occasion or just some fresh chicken from a Florida farm, the butcher can help you out.
-We have some great ones in Miami—and some of them are going way above and beyond the average butcher job description.
+We have some great meat purveyors in Miami—and some of them are going way above and beyond the average job description.

 THE SPOTS